Free US Shipping for orders $49+

 HERBS, SEASONINGS, AND CONDIMENTS

-• herbs and spices (all except chile flakes)
+• all herbs and spices except chili pepper flakes

 • miso